raniabls/PFE_Djezzy/README.md

-# RBAM Importation - Web Platform for Data Loading
+# RBAM Importation - Laravel Web Platform for Data Loading

 ## 📌 Description

-**RBAM Importation** is a web-based application developed as part of a final-year undergraduate project at the University of Algiers 1.
+**RBAM Importation** is a Laravel-based web application developed as part of a final-year undergraduate project at the University of Algiers 1.
 It is designed to assist the Big Data and Datawarehouse teams at **Djezzy**, Algeria's leading telecommunications company, with importing and visualizing data from Excel files.

 The platform simplifies the process of uploading structured Excel files (with multiple sheets), stores them in a **PostgreSQL** database, and provides a user-friendly interface for viewing and managing the data.